Surrey Iron Railway: Origins

 By the end of the eighteenth century, a number of short plateways, such as those to the Caldon Low quarries and the Little Eaton Gangway, had been built.
 Their purpose was to convey a mineral to a nearby canal for onward transport.

 The original plan for a transport connection between Wandsworth, on the River Thames, and the industries of the Wandle Valley had been a canal scheme, put forward in 1799, but doubts about the availability of water led to the adoption of a plateway.
 Contrary to popular belief, it was not the world's first railway authorised by Parliament independently of a canal: that was the Middleton Railway (1758).
-Nor was it the first public railway or the first railway company: both of those honours go to the Lake Lock Railway near Wakefield, Yorkshire.
+Nor was it the first public railway or the first railway company: both of those honours go to the Lake Lock Rail Road near Wakefield, Yorkshire.

-It received royal assent on 21 May 1801, and work commenced immediately with William Jessop as engineer, George Leather as resident engineer, and joint contractor with Benjamin Outram.
+The Surrey Railways Act 1801 (41 Geo.
+3. (U.K.) c. xxxiii) received royal assent on 21 May 1801, and work commenced immediately with William Jessop as engineer, George Leather as resident engineer, and joint contractor with Benjamin Outram.
 The line started at a wharf on the Thames at Wandsworth, and ascended gently through Tooting and Mitcham to Pitlake Mead in Croydon.
 There was a branch from near the site of the Mitcham Junction to oil-cake mills at Hackbridge, and a number of spurs to mills and works.

-The initial share capital was £50,000 to which a further £10,000 was added in 1805–1806.
+The initial share capital was £50,000 to which a further £10,000 was added in 1805–1806 having been authorised by the Surrey Iron Railway Act 1805 (45 Geo.
+3. c. v).
 The final cost, including the dock at Wandsworth, was between £54,700 and £60,000.
 The main traffic was coal, building materials, lime, manure, corn and seeds.
 Horses were the motive power, and passengers were never contemplated.

 The railway was only briefly successful financially.
 It lost much traffic after the Croydon Canal opened in 1809, though the full effect was not felt until the canal acquired a rail link to the two railways in 1811.
 Later it suffered from the closure of the underground stone quarries at Merstham in the 1820s.
 It covered its costs, but was unable to update its technology or to keep the track in good repair.
-It closed on 31 August 1846.
+The Surrey Iron Railway Act 1846 (9 & 10 Vict. c. cccxxxiii) authorised its closure on 31 August 1846.

 Operation

 It was a public toll railway, providing a track for independent goods hauliers to use their own horses and wagons.
 The company did not operate its own trains.
 Sometimes it leased out the track and the dock, and sometimes it collected tolls and kept the line in repair itself.
+From about 1836, James Lyon leased the tolls and could be hired to convey goods along the railway.
+There were toll or gate houses at Croydon, Wandsworth and Colliers Wood.
+According to the Mitcham Advertiser, the Colliers Wood gate house was still standing on 7 May 1956.